wikitongues/DEPRECATED-poly-v1/README.md

 # Wikitongues Poly

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember CLI application.

-A short introduction of this app could easily go here.
+Poly makes crowdsourcing dictionaries in any language easy and familiar.
+For developers: help build language corpora at scale, in every language, written or not.

 ## Prerequisites